TianpeiLuke/SelfStudyNotes/obsidian-vault/Research, Product and Readings/Reading Literature Notes/Self-Education, Learning, Reading, Writing, Listening/How to Take Smart Note Workflow.md

 - **Process** fleeting notes by summarizing or paraphrasing the material or idea behind them.
 When reading books, papers, etc, we can skip fleeting notes to directly write literature notes.
 Write down what you don't want to forget and things that you might use in future into **literature notes.** Add *full bibliography* to the literature note as precise as possible.
 Be *selective* when adding a literature note to our system. **Archive** literature notes in **literature reference system.**

-- **Reflect** on the literature note and fleeting note we write and write down *our ideas and questions* in **permanent notes.** Thinking about how the new note may be related to our interests, research etc [^1].
+- **Reflect** on the literature note and fleeting note we write and write down *our ideas and questions* in **permanent notes.** Thinking about how the new note may be related to our interests, research etc.[^1]
 	- *"Does the new information contradicts, supports or adds to existing ideas?"*
 	- *"Can we bridge different ideas to generate new idea?"*
 	- *"What questions are triggered by this new information?"*

 - **Add** permanent notes in the **slip-box** by
-	- Deciding where new permanent note fits the best. **Numbering the note** with some rules defining the partial ordering. [^2]
+	- Deciding where new permanent note fits the best. **Numbering the note** with some rules defining the partial ordering.[^2]
 	- **Adding a new link** to the existing relevant notes; It is ok if this note is unique and not connected to others.
 	- Adding a new note link to **index card** or other cards that serve as **entry point** if necessary.